ashbb/shoes_tutorial_walkthrough/README.md

 	}
 ```

-So, when the link gets clicked, the stack gets emptied.
+So, when the link gets clicked, the stack gets cleared.
 The poem will disappear.

 ----------------------

 ![016.jpg](https://github.com/ashbb/shoes_tutorial_walkthrough/raw/master/imgs/016.jpg)

 Okay, last one for now.
 Let's generate a hundred random circles.
-This example also uses the rgb method to make colors from red, green and blue fractions.
+This example also uses the *rgb* method to make colors from red, green and blue fractions.

 ```ruby
 	Shoes.app(:width => 300,